sebhtml/novigrad/README.md

 # Roadmap

+- move activation function outside of Linear
 - implement one-hot encoded tensor with sparsity
-- move activation function outside of Linear
+- add tape to decouple compute from storage
 - add capability for having N blocks side-by-side in a layer (required for multi-head attention)
 - remove TensorUSize
 - centralize panic! calls